“Keep your Lymph System flowing smoothly, and the whole body system will go with the flow !!”

 Wintergreen is a medicinal plant.
-It has been used to manage fatigue, in respiratory problems, lung infection, etc.
+It has been used to manage fatigue, in respiration problems, lung infection, etc.

-It numbs the infected area to reduce pain and promotes blood circulation around the swollen lymph nodes.
+It numbs the infected area to reduce swelling, pain and promotes blood circulation around the swollen glands.

 It contains Methyl Salicylate which is used in antiseptics.

 Wintergreen Oil is used in balms to relieve joints pain.

 Apply a few drops on the swollen area.
 It gets absorbed in the skin when you apply.
 It numbs the painful swollen area and provides relief.

 Put 1-2 drops in the warm bath water.